Log in

 We supply recycled water to homes and businesses through purple pipes.
 These pipes supply water for flushing toilets, washing clothes and outdoor uses such as watering gardens in homes and businesses.

-We don’t supply this recycled water for drinking and so do not treat it to drinking water standards.
+Recycled water isn't intended for drinking, so it's not treated to drinking water standards.
 This means the plumbing must be kept separate from the drinking water pipes and clearly identified as recycled water.
 Read more about how we’re producing recycled water and what it can be used for.

 The NSW Government also encourages the private sector to implement innovative water recycling solutions through sewer mining and stormwater harvesting.
 Read more about these below.

-Because we treat recycled water according to how it will be used, recycled water plumbing requires particular care to ensure there's no cross connection between water treated to lower levels and water treated for drinking or personal use.
+Because our water resource recovery facilities treat recycled water according to how it will be used, recycled water plumbing requires particular care.
+There must be no cross-connection between water treated to lower levels and water treated for drinking or personal use.

 Only licensed plumbers can do plumbing and drainage work.
-This is particularly important for recycled water and greywater systems to ensure that any non-drinking water is kept separate and clearly identified.
+This is particularly important for recycled water and greywater systems.
+We must ensure that non-drinking water is kept separate and clearly identified.

-Plumbers must follow the current version of the Plumbing Code of Australia and Australian Standard AS/NZ 3500 and all pipes and products must comply with current Australian standards.
+Plumbers must follow the current version of the Plumbing Code of Australia and Australian Standard AS/NZ 3500.
+All pipes and products must comply with current Australian standards.

 Visit NSW Fair Trading for the latest requirements.